guckin/create-orders-endpoint/README.md

 # Orders Rest API

-A serverless REST API for a storefront application.
+A serverless REST API for managing orders in a storefront system.

 ### Prerequisites